Rikuklane/PredictedHeatStrainModel/README.md

 - Optional: Excel software for viewing exported files

 ## Future Plans
-- **Input Validation Enhancement** - Comprehensive parameter validation with proper min/max values based on scientific standards
 - **Excel Import Functionality** - Ability to load simulation parameters from Excel files for batch processing and reproducible research
+- **Advanced Validation** - Scientific parameter ranges with tooltips and guidance